sarlinpe/Smart-Chef/README.md

 * Account management and score sharing with friends
 * Real-time communication with the device

-The early prototype was developped with Unity Game Engine and featured one full recipe.
+The early prototype was developed with Unity Game Engine and featured one full recipe.
+It is already available for feedback on [Google Play Store](https://play.google.com/store/apps/details?id=com.SevaneGames.SmartChef).

 <img src="doc/App_ui_1.png" height="400">
 <img src="doc/App_ui_2.png" height="400">